mjfusa/Message-Center-Agent/TYPESPEC.md

 3. Check `main.tsp` for syntax errors

+4. Ensure PowerShell is available (required for example merging)

 ### Version Warnings

 You may see warnings about incompatible library versions.
 This is expected as the M365 Copilot emitter uses a specific version of `@typespec/http`.
 These warnings do not affect functionality.

+### Example Merge Issues

+If examples are not appearing in the generated files:

+1. Verify source files exist and contain examples:
+   - `openapi.json` for Message Center API
+   - `roadmap-openapi.json` for Roadmap API
+2. Check that the merge scripts ran successfully (look for success messages)
+3. Check the backup files (`.backup` suffix) to compare before/after
+4. Run the merge scripts manually:
+   - `.\scripts\Merge-MessageCenterExamples.ps1`
+   - `.\scripts\Merge-RoadmapExamples.ps1`

 ## Future Enhancements